roethlar/Auditamate/installer/Docs/LOGGING_GUIDE.md

 - Screenshots serve as visual audit trail for compliance reviews

 **Privacy Notice:**
+- You will be warned before screenshots begin (3 second pause to close sensitive content)
-- Close or minimize any sensitive applications before running audits
+- Close or minimize any sensitive applications when you see the warning
 - Screenshots are saved only to the audit output directory
-- You will be prompted for consent before any screenshots are taken

 ## Important Notes